 War did not leave the marshes un-touched.
 Shapwick Village is one of the few “Thankful Villages” (no one from the village died in the First World War) and World War II left behind the Huntspill River and the defence line of pill boxes along the River Brue.

 For many centuries peat was burnt as fuel.
 However, the twentieth century saw new uses, particularly for horticulture, and increased exploitation brought dramatic changes to the landscape.
 Its legacy is the network of reedbeds and lakes full of wildlife restored from the old peat workings.
-Peat and peat digging has not only left us with archaeology and wildlife but a fascinating social history which is at the heart of the local community.
+Although more recently the negative impact of peat digging on carbon storage and climate change has been recognised, it has left us with a fascinating social history which is at the heart of the local community.

 Somerset has a wonderful and rich heritage with the Avalon Marshes at its heart.
 This film is a brief introduction.